sword1984/learngit/README.md

 # learngit
-Learn how to use github
+## Learn how to use github.
-Git is a distributed version control system.
+- Git is a distributed version control system.
-Git is free software.
+- Git is free software.
-Creating a new branch is quick.
+- Creating a new branch is quick.